Jungyoonlim/simpleton-computer/examples/README.md

 ## Expected Output for Main Demo

-When running `python -m examples.demo`, you should see:
+When running `python3 -m examples.demo`, you should see:

 1. **Extracted comments** - List of comment objects parsed from the document
 2. **Extracted tasks** - List of task objects parsed from the document